Geometric zeta functions for higher rank p-adic groups

 {\it First case.} Assume that $G_\ga$ is a split torus.
 Then $\ga$ induces a translation on the apartment $S$ attached to $G_\ga$.
 This apartment therefore lies in $P_\ga$.
-It follows that $\ga$ is primitive.
-We let $\R$ act on $P_\ga$ via the geodesic action and see that $P_\ga/\R$ is a tree which contains a line $L$.
+The set $P_\ga$ is a union of parallel geodesic lines, so every $x_0\in P_\ga$ lies in a unique geodesic line $L=c(\R)$ fully contained in $P_\ga$, where the geodesic curve $c:\R\to P_\ga$ with $c(0)=x_0$ is uniquely determined up to orientation, i.e., up to replacing $c(t)$ by $c(-t)$.
+We assume that orientations have been chosen in a compatible way so that we obtain an action of $\R$ on the set $P_\ga$ given by $(t,x_0)\mapsto c(t)$.
+We call this the \e{geodesic action} of $\R$.
+We consider the quotient of $P_\ga$ by the geodesic action and see that $P_\ga/\R$ is a tree which contains a line $L$.
 We claim that the structure of this tree is as such that $P_\ga/\R\sm L$ is a union of disjoint finite trees.
 This is a consequence of the fact that $\Ga_\ga\bs P_\ga$ is compact.
-So, modulo geodesic gallery paths, one can reduce each of the finite trees to a point and be reduced to the apartment $S$.
+So, modulo geodesic gallery paths, one can reduce each of the finite trees to a point and so reduce $P_\ga$ to one apartment $S$.
 The image of $S$ in $\Ga\bs \CB$ is a union of closed geodesics or of closed gallery paths and both occur in the same number, so that they cancel in the quotient $\frac{Z_{1,+}(u^2)}{Z_{2,+}(-u)}$.

 {\it Second case.} If $G_\ga$ is a non-split torus, then $P_\ga$ will not contain an apartment.
-Then $P_\ga/\R$ is compact and contains $P_{\ga_0}/\R$, where $\ga_0$ is the primitive underlying $\Ga$.
-Modulo gallery paths, one reduces to $P_{\ga_0}$, and we have two situations.
-The first is that $P_{\ga_0}$ contains an integral geodesic, so we can reduce to that one and get one remaining contribution of the form $(1-u^{2l(\ga_0)})$.
+Then $P_\ga/\R$ is compact We have two possible situations.
+The first is that $P_{\ga}$ contains an integral geodesic, so we can reduce to that one and get one remaining contribution of the form $(1-u^{2l(\ga)})$.
 If $P_\ga$ does not contain an integral geodesic, this implies that $P_\ga$ is a single line going through the interior of a gallery path, which is not closed by $\ga$, but by $\ga^2$.
-In the quotient, this is exact the non-orientable case and the argument given above proves the Theorem. \end{proof}
+In the quotient, this is exactly the non-orientable case and the argument given above proves Theorem \ref{thm4.4}. \end{proof}

+{\bf Remark:} In \cite{KL}, the authors also study $\frac{Z_{1,+}(u^2)}{Z_{2,+}(-u)}$ by taking the logarithm derivative and show that it can be expressed as a group zeta function, which indeed equals the right hand side of the above theorem.
+Their computations are much more complicated but include that case that $\Gamma$ is not regular.